 Keywords are words or phrases that tell search engines what your content is all about.
 The two common keywords are:

 This is optimization carried out on individual web pages on a website.
-This includes adding title tags and meta description so that your content can be visible on search engines.
+This includes adding title tags and meta descriptions so that your content can be visible on search engines.

 Off-page SEO is the opposite of on-page SEO.
 It refers to optimization activities done outside a website to bring traffic back to the site.